Common questions when considering Google Workspace

 You can access your Admin console at admin.google.com.
 Enter your email address and password to sign in, and the console appears.

 User accounts give people a name and password for signing into Google Workspace , as well as an email address.
 You can also create accounts to use as mailing lists and give people alternate email addresses.

 Yes.
 You can split the location of your covered data by OU.
 There are no restrictions on the number of splits or on the number of times you request a data move.
 Learn more

 Electronic discovery, or eDiscovery, is the process of searching and retrieving information in electronic format.
 It is useful for legal matters and prevents data loss from employee turnover.

 If you delete a user, all data associated with the user's account will be removed from Google.
 As best practice, Google recommends suspending user accounts instead of deleting them.

 Vault is included with Google Workspace ’s Business and Enterprise editions.
-Once you've started your free trial of Google Workspace, you can select and purchase one of these editions from within your Admin console.
+Once you've started your no-cost trial of Google Workspace, you can select and purchase one of these editions from within your Admin console.
 Alternatively, you can purchase by contacting sales.